-The ultimate question we all want an answer to: does stress cause acne?
+The big question we all want the answer to: does stress cause acne?
 Several clinical studies show that a stressed state of mind does in fact contribute to blemishes and breakouts.
 Many dermatologists consider stress as a leading cause of adult acne.
 If you're struggling with both a busy schedule and a less than clear complexion, here's what you need to know about the potential role of relaxation in keeping a healthy mind and clear skin!

 Stress Impacts Hormones

 When we feel stressed, our bodies produce increased levels of certain hormones, like cortisol and androgen.
 These substances trigger various physiological responses to stress, including increased oil production.
 This oil can clog pores, which leads to blackheads, whiteheads and other unwanted blemishes, while associated inflammation leads to the redness and pain associated with pimples.
 While this type of acne can appear anywhere on the face and body, it often clusters on the lower part of the face around the chin, jawline and cheeks.
 When that happens, some feel compelled to pick at these new spots during stressful times.
 Doing so can spread bacteria and infection, which often worsens stress acne and scarring.

 Strategies for Stress Acne

 Tackling stress related acne typically requires a two-pronged approach to resolve blemishes and maintain clear skin all while successfully managing these stressful situations.
 Add these practices to your self care toolbox when you find that major blemishes tend to pop up right before a school presentation or business meeting:

 - Maintain a simple but effective skin care routine even when you get too busy to throw on your fave mascara.
 At the least, you should cleanse 2x a day using a face wash with natural ingredients, followed by a moisturizing sunscreen during the day and an oil-free hydration cream at night.
 Avoid harsh chemical treatments for acne, especially if you have sensitive skin!